Configuring a Project

 Reduce Encoding should be checked if using high resolution encoders (e.g. CTRE Mag Encoders or REV Through Bore Encoder) that are plugged into the roboRIO.
-Do note, that if this is checked, you will have to update your team’s robot code to also reduce encoding.
+This uses the

 Time Measurement Window is the period of time in milliseconds that the velocity measurement will be taken across.
 This setting can reduce measurement lag at the cost of possibly introducing more noise.
 Only modify this if data lag is impeding accurate control and data collection.

 Counts Per Revolution is the encoder counts per revolution for your encoder which is generally specified on a datasheet.
 Common values include:

 NEO (and NEO 550) Integrated Encoders (REV already handles this value): 1

 Gearing is the gearing between the encoder and output shaft.
 For example, an magnetic encoder on a kit chassis would have a gearing of one as it is on a 1:1 ratio with the output shaft.
 However, if is was an integrated encoder in a motor that was in the gearbox, the gearing would be 10.71 (per Andymark) since there is now gearing between the encoder and the output shaft.

 Gyro Parameters (Drivetrain Only)